nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Styling the application : `theme`

-Applies a colorscheme to the application based on the supplied theme.
+Applies a color scheme to the application based on the supplied theme.

 Format `theme THEME`